Disclosure: We earn commissions on purchases made through our links. This never influences our scores. Editorial policy

 Best Probiotic for Women (2026)

-Women's probiotic needs extend beyond gut health to include vaginal microbiome support.
-The vaginal microbiome is dominated by Lactobacillus species, and disruption (often from antibiotics, hormonal changes, or douching) leads to conditions like bacterial vaginosis and recurrent yeast infections.
-Specific Lactobacillus strains - particularly L. rhamnosus GR-1 and L. reuteri RC-14 - have clinical trial evidence for supporting vaginal health when taken orally.
-We scored women's probiotics based on strain-level evidence for both gut and urogenital health endpoints.
+For women, a probiotic is about more than the gut - it can also support the vaginal microbiome.
+That ecosystem is normally dominated by Lactobacillus, and when it gets disrupted (often by antibiotics, hormonal shifts, or douching) the result can be bacterial vaginosis or recurring yeast infections.
+A couple of specific strains - L. rhamnosus GR-1 and L. reuteri RC-14 - have trial evidence for supporting vaginal health when taken by mouth.
+We scored women's probiotics on strain-level evidence for both gut and urogenital health.

 Our Top Picks